 One initial drawback was its susceptibility to adverse weather conditions.
 But together, GPS Systems and Samsung developed a rugged case with an IP55 rating.
 This case makes the Galaxy Tab 3 resistant to dust and water.
 The electric control unit for Golf Pilot also prevents the system from impacting the golf cart’s battery.
 Impacting the battery could otherwise void the manufacturer’s warranty.

 “It’s a unique system that separates the charging of the cart, device, and electronic control unit,” said Pierce.
 “After a full charge, Golf Pilot on the Samsung Galaxy Tab 3 can run for between 12 and 14 hours.
 That’s about three rounds of golf.”

-Two Years of Successful Testing
+Samsung Golf Pilot – Two Years of Successful Testing

-According to Pierce, the testing has been a huge success, and he has received positive feedback from both the golf clubs and individual golfers throughout Australia.
-Some of the highest-rated clubs in the country are now showing interest in Golf Pilot while GPS Systems and Samsung continue to collaborate on research and development.
+According to Pierce, the testing has been a huge success.
+And he has received positive feedback from both the golf clubs and individual golfers throughout Australia.
+Some of the highest-rated clubs in the country are now showing interest in Golf Pilot.
+While GPS Systems and Samsung continue to collaborate on research and development.

 He concluded by saying that Australia is only the product’s test market.
 After having surpassed projections, the company is seeking partnerships with major international golf-cart manufacturers to produce customized golf carts.